HTML Parser Threading

 nsHtml5OwningUTF16Buffer that contains the starting point of the speculation, an index into the

-nsHtml5OwningUTF16Buffer defining the exact starting point within the buffer, the line number of the tokenizer at that point and a snapshop of the tree op state.
-The line number and the snapshop are also added to the tree op that attempts to execute scripts (before flushing it).
+nsHtml5OwningUTF16Buffer defining the exact starting point within the buffer, the line number of the tokenizer at that point and a snapshot of the tree op state.
+The line number and the snapshot are also added to the tree op that attempts to execute scripts (before flushing it).

 The flush timer is disengaged, because it's not useful to make the tree builder flush ops into the queue of the speculation incrementally.